rapid7/metasploit-framework/Generating-Module-Documentation.md

 ```

 Additionally, if it's available, the help page will also include a KB that contains advanced usage information, such as vulnerable target details, caveats, and sample usage.
 The content in the KB is contained in a markdown file in the metasploit-framework/documentation/modules directory.
 Its purpose is to provide supplemental information that is outside of the scope of general documentation.

+###Add an access token to see PR history

+In order for you to be able to view the PR history for a module, you'll need add your GitHub access token to the environment variable GITHUB_OAUTH_TOKEN="<your token here>" in .bash_profile.

 ###How you can write KBs
 Generally, the person who creates the module will write the initial KB for it, but anyone can write or contribute to it.